cjohnson74/Updated-React-Portfolio/README.md

 # Updated React Portfolio
-I created a portfolio using my React skills, which will help set me apart from other developers whose portfolios don’t use the latest technologies.
+Io created a portfolio using my React skills, which will help set me apart from other developers whose portfolios don’t use the latest technologies.

 ## Live React Portfolio